gerryvel/NMEA2000_TPW/README.md

 For the ESP32 CAN bus, I used the "Waveshare SN65HVD230 Can Board" as transceiver.
 It works well with the ESP32.
 The correct GPIO ports are defined in the main sketch.
 For this project, I use the pins GPIO4 for CAN RX and GPIO5 for CAN TX.

-The 12 Volt is reduced to 5 Volt with a DC Step-Down_Converter (mountet under the ESP).
+The 12 Volt is reduced to 5 Volt with a DC Step-Down_Converter (mounted under the ESP).
 12V DC comes from the N2k Bus Connector.

 ![Schematics](https://github.com/gerryvel/Abraxas_TP/blob/master/photo_2020-10-10_19-02-31.jpg)